morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - Minimum kernel for managed (client) and monitor modes= 5.18
 - Minimum kernel for master (AP) and AP/VLAN modes = 5.19
 - Minimum kernel for P2P mode = 6.4
-- Minimum kernel for mesh point and IBSS modes = not yet
+- Recommended kernel = 6.6 or later

 Note: The mt7921au driver must include the VID/PID that your adapter uses in order for the adapter to be plug and play per the above guidance.
 Adapter makers may use custom company VID/PID numbers.
 If this is the case, a patch needs to be submitted to the `linux-wireless` list in order for the VID/PID to be merged into the mainline kernel.
 An example of this situation currently is the Netgear A8000 adapter.
 For more information and a temporary workaround, see the section about the Netgear A8000 below.